 Combining Characters.
-Characters intended to be positioned relative to an associated base character are depicted in the character code charts above, below, or through a dotted circle.
+In concept, a combining character is a mark of some kind intended to be positioned relative to some other character, which is referred to as its associated base character.
+In the code charts, combining characters are depicted with an associated dotted circle, which stands in for the base.
+The visible mark for the combining character may appear above, below, to either side, crossing through, or even surrounding the dotted circle.
 When rendered, the glyphs that depict these characters are intended to be positioned relative to the glyph depicting the preceding base character in some combination.

-The Unicode Standard distinguishes two types of combining characters: spacing and nonspacing.
+The Unicode Standard distinguishes three types of combining characters: spacing, nonspacing, and enclosing.
 Nonspacing combining characters do not occupy a spacing position by themselves.
 Nevertheless, the combination of a base character and a nonspacing character may have a different advance width than the base character by itself.
-For example, an "i" may be slightly wider than a plain "i".
-The spacing or nonspacing properties of a combining character are defined in the Unicode Character Database.
+For example, an [î] may be slightly wider than a plain [i].
+The detailed classification of which combining characters are spacing, nonspacing, or enclosing is provided in the Unicode Character Database.